Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 A Team from the United States and Australia provided workshops, training and medical support in three locations.
 As part of the team, Carer Care Inc. provided Resilience First Aid Starter Training and pastoral care.

-If you believe your team or organization would benefit from a workshop relating to caring for the professional carer AND it is geographically or financially difficult to access that workshop please contact Carer Care Inc. for further information.
+If you believe your team or organisation would benefit from a workshop relating to caring for the professional carer AND it is geographically or financially difficult to access that workshop, please contact Carer Care Inc. for further information.

 Some participants may be able to attend for a subsidised fee if they meet the selection criteria.